 Years ago I was walking down a country road with three Christian friends.
 We were talking and joking with one another, having a good time.
 Just as we neared a clump of trees, I became unaware of our conversation and found myself engrossed with sounds unlike any I had ever heard before; the trees were praising God.
 One friend noticed that my mind had gone to another place, and asked me what was going on.
 I told him about the trees singing and praising God, but he couldn’t hear a word.

 Throughout my Christian life I have had experiences similar to this.
 Plants and flowers have spoken to me and birds have sung for me.
 And these things happen all of a sudden, out of the clear blue.
-Once I had been feeling bad for a few weeks and a bird told me I had diverticulitis.
-I asked my wife what diverticulitis was and she said the word didn’t exist, but there was a word diverticulosis.
-That same evening we found out that the bird was right and my wife was wrong, diverticulitis was a word; a day or two later the Lord healed me. —- Just for the record, I’m not saying birds are smarter than wives. 🙂
+Once I had been feeling bad for a few weeks and a bird told me I had diverticulosis.
+I asked my wife what diverticulosis was and she said the word didn’t exist, but there was a word diverticulitis.
+That same evening we found out that the bird was right and my wife was wrong, diverticulosis was a word. —- Just for the record, I’m not saying birds are smarter than wives. 🙂

 Yes, God has been gracious to me and given me these experiences, but recently He has revealed that things like these go on all the time; trees praise Him; birds sing for Him; the entire creation, having been subjected to futility, anxiously waits for the revealing of the children of God, in hope that the creation itself will also be set free from its slavery to corruption.
 And just as we groan to be set free from our mortal bodies, so also, the creation groans and suffers the pains of childbirth, that it also might enter the freedom of the glory of the children of God.
 And, until the day arrives when a new heaven and a new earth appear, the creation will continue to offer praise and adoration to the Father of glory, just as we do.